Author : Shriram Bharathan R, Advisor, Environmental Sustainability

-In addition, one of the regulatory bodies, SEBI has prescribed the top 1000 listed companies to report against their ESG parameters in a comprehensive BRSR document over the next few years and the top 250 listed companies to report ESG for their organisation and supply chain.
+In addition, one of the regulatory bodies, SEBI has prescribed that the top 1000 listed companies report their ESG parameters in a comprehensive BRSR document over the next few years and the top 250 listed companies to report ESG for their organisation and supply chain.
 (To know more about how organisations have reported in the first year of disclosures, please do check out our article here).
-The requirements to comply with regulations will only increase but with a robust ESG strategy organisations can be ahead by being Climate Action Champions.
+The requirements to comply with regulations will only increase but with a robust ESG strategy organisations lead the change by being Climate Action Champions.

-- Familiarize themselves with the requirements of the BRSR and the INDCs.
+- Familiarise themselves with the requirements of the BRSR and the INDCs.

-- Create an ESG strategy and roadmap to help achieve compliance, improve operational performance and contribute towards nation building
+- Create an ESG strategy and roadmap to help achieve compliance, improve operational performance and contribute towards a sustainable future

 - Integrate various organisational activities to the ESG strategy including activities on marketing and CSR

 - Realise the tangible benefits of implementation and improvement in overall organisational performance while improving stakeholder confidence in the brand.